-DIRECT is a clinical study composed of two protocols that will evaluate the efficacy and safety of using IRE technology to ablate malignant pancreatic tumors in people diagnosed with stage III pancreatic cancer.
+DIRECT is a clinical study composed of two protocols that will evaluate the efficacy and safety of using Irreversible Electroporation (IRE) technology to ablate malignant pancreatic tumors in people diagnosed with stage III pancreatic cancer.
 The trial is set up to evaluate both real-world results from the Registry, and additional results from the Randomized Control Trial.
-The unique trial design is made possible by the use of Electronic Medical Record (EMR) technology to directly capture study data, thus reducing the burden on patients and clinicians.
+The unique trial design is made possible by the use of Electronic Medical Record (EMR) technology to directly capture study data, thus, reducing the burden on patients and clinicians.

-Our IRE technology is known as Nanoknife.
+The IRE technology used in DIRECT is known as the NanoKnife System.
 A NanoKnife procedure is an ablation procedure that involves the delivery of a series of high voltage direct current electrical pulses between electrodes placed within a target area of tissue.
 The NanoKnife System has been cleared by the FDA for the surgical ablation of soft tissue.
-It has not received clearance for the therapy or treatment of any specific disease or condition6.
+It has not received clearance for the therapy or treatment of any specific disease or condition.6

-The DIRECT study will evaluate the use of Nanoknife IRE technology on malignant tumors in the pancreas.
+DIRECT will evaluate the use of NanoKnife IRE technology on the treatment of malignant tumors in the pancreas.
 If you are a physician and would like to get involved with the study, please call our support line at +1 (800) 584-7608 or email us at firstname.lastname@example.org.

 DIRECT Study Co-principal Investigators

 Dr Robert C.G.
 Martin, MD, PhD, Surgical Oncology at the University of Louisville

 Dr Govindarajan Narayanan, MD, Chief of Interventional Oncology at Miami Cancer Institute